Kozea/Radicale/pages/home.rst

 Technical Description
 =====================

-The Radicale Project aims to be a light solution, easy to use, easy to install, easy to configure.
+Radicale aims to be a light solution, easy to use, easy to install, easy to configure.
 As a consequence, it requires few software dependencies and is pre-configured to work out-of-the-box.

-The Radicale Project runs on most of the UNIX-like platforms (Linux, \*BSD, MacOS X) and Windows.
+Radicale runs on most of the UNIX-like platforms (Linux, \*BSD, MacOS X) and Windows.
 It is free and open-source software, written in Python, released under GPL version 3.

 Main Features